-The Company enters into reverse repurchase agreements, securities borrowed and securities loaned transactions to, among other things, settle other securities obligations, to accommodate counterparties needs and to finance the Parent's inventory positions.
-The Company's policy is generally to take possession of securities received as collateral, securities purchased under agreements to resell and securities borrowed.
-The Company manages credit exposure arising from reverse repurchase agreements, securities borrowed and securities loaned transactions by, in appropriate circumstances, entering into master netting agreements and collateral arrangements with counterparties that provide the Company, in the event of a counterparty default, the right to liquidate collateral and the right to offset a counterparty's rights and obligations.
+The Company enters into securities borrowed and securities loaned transactions to settle other securities obligations and to accommodate counterparties' needs.
+The Company's policy is generally to take possession of securities received as collateral and securities borrowed.
+The Company manages credit exposure arising from securities borrowed and securities loaned transactions by, in appropriate circumstances, entering into master netting agreements and collateral arrangements with counterparties that provide the Company, in the event of a counterparty default, the right to liquidate collateral and the right to offset a counterparty's rights and obligations.
 The Company also monitors the fair value of the underlying securities as compared with the related receivable or payable, including accrued interest, and, as necessary, requests additional collateral to ensure such transactions are adequately collateralized.
 Where deemed appropriate, the Company's agreements with third parties specify its rights to request additional collateral.

-The Company receives collateral in the form of securities in connection with reverse repurchase agreements and securities borrowed transactions.
+The Company receives collateral in the form of securities in connection with securities borrowed transactions.
 In many cases, the Company is permitted to sell or repledge these securities held as collateral and use the securities to enter into securities lending transactions.
 The Company additionally receives securities as collateral in connection with certain securities-for-securities transactions in which the Company is the lender.
 In instances where the Company is permitted to sell or repledge these securities, the Company reports the fair value of the collateral received and the related obligation to return the collateral in the statement of financial condition.
-The Company also engages in securities-for-securities transactions in which the Company is the borrower that are accounted for as off-balance sheet items.
-At December 31, 2011, the fair value of financial instruments received as collateral where the Company is permitted to sell or repledge the securities was \$69,997,451, and the fair value of the portion that had been sold or repledged was \$69,723,076.
+At December 31, 2011, the fair value of financial instruments received as collateral where the Company is permitted to sell or repledge the securities was \$24,295,334 all of which had been repledged.

-Note 5 - Commitments, Guarantees and Contingencies
+Note 5 - Contingencies